ngard/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Speed limit (30km/h)		     		| Speed limit (30km/h)							|
 | Stop		  							| Stop		        							|

-The model was able to correctly guess all of the traffic signs, which gives an accuracy of 100%.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-As shown in the cell, my classifier classified all the new images with 100% sure.
+As shown in the cell, my classifier classified all the new images with more than 99% sure.

 That is probably because I chose too clean images for this problem.